fraserc6/tailwind-take-home/README.md

+## What is it?

-My attempt at the take home project cloned from [Adam Wathan's](https://github.com/adamwathan/tailwind-take-home-project) GitHub.
+My attempt at the take home project cloned from [Adam Wathan's](https://github.com/adamwathan/tailwind-take-home-project) Github.
 This was really fun to put together and a great way to apply Tailwind to a semi-real scenario.

 First, run the development server: